-Here the running scale $t=\ln(\varphi/M_t)$ is normalized at the top quark mass $\mu=M_t$ (we denote physical (pole) masses by capital letters in contrast to running masses (\ref{masses}) above) \footnote{Application of the Coleman-Weinberg technique removes the ambiguity in the choice of the RG scale in cosmology -- an issue discussed in \cite{Woodard}.}.
-The running couplings $\lambda(t)$, $\xi(t)$ and the field renormalization $Z(t)$ incorporate summation of powers of logarithms and belong to the solution of the RG equations
+Here, the running scale $t=\ln(\varphi/M_t)$ is normalized at the top quark mass $\mu=M_t$ (we denote physical (pole) masses by capital letters in contrast to running masses, see (\ref{masses}) above).\footnote{Application of the Coleman--Weinberg technique removes the ambiguity in the choice of the RG scale in cosmology -- an issue discussed in \cite{Woodard}.} The running couplings $\lambda(t)$, $\xi(t)$ and the field renormalization $Z(t)$ incorporate a summation of powers of logarithms and belong to the solution of the RG equations